Links on Android Authority may earn us a commission. Learn more.

 Google Fit launched for Android in 2014, allowing smartphone owners to collect data from various fitness wearables that supported it.
-While watches like the Samsung Galaxy Watch 3 and Galaxy Watch Active 2 primarily use the Samsung Health app for tracking fitness data, they can hook up to Google Fit, too.
+While watches like the Samsung Galaxy Watch 5 primarily use the Samsung Health app for tracking fitness data, they can hook up to Google Fit, too.

-Officially, the Samsung smartwatches only sync data with Samsung Health and not Google Fit, but thanks to a third-party app called Health Sync, it’s possible to sync Samsung Health data to Google Fit.
+Officially, Samsung smartwatches only sync data with Samsung Health and not Google Fit, but there are two ways you can link the two services’ data.
+One involves a third-party app called Health Sync.
+The other uses Google’s new Health Connect feature.